Deborah Knight: Nine Network

 In December 2011, Knight joined the Nine Network, replacing Alicia Gorey as news presenter on Weekend Today and Monday news presenter on Today.

 In February 2015, Knight was appointed co-host of Weekend Today, replacing Leila McKinnon.

 In December 2017, Knight was appointed as presenter of Nine News Sydney on Friday and Saturday nights, replacing Georgie Gardner who replaced Lisa Wilkinson on Today.
 It was also announced that Allison Langdon would replace Knight on Weekend Today.

 Knight has been a fill in presenter on Today, Today Extra, A Current Affair and Nine News Sydney.

 In January 2019, Knight was confirmed as the new co-host of the Nine Network's breakfast program Today, replacing Karl Stefanovic.

 In November 2019, the Nine Network announced that Knight will be replaced as co-host of Today with Karl Stefanovic returning to the show as co-host alongside Weekend Today co-host and 60 Minutes reporter Allison Langdon from January 2020.

 In December 2019, it was announced that Knight will replace Steve Price to host Afternoons on 2GB from 13 January 2020.

+In November 2023, Knight announced that she would be stepping down as host of Afternoons on 2GB and in 2024 will host Money News across the Nine Radio network.

+In July 2025, the Nine Network announced that Knight will return to a full-time television role within its news division, taking over as presenter of Nine News Morning and Nine News Afternoon in Sydney.
+She will step down from her role as host of Money News.